Farrah Franklin: Personal life

 In June 2016, Franklin was detained by police in DeKalb County, Georgia on charges of public intoxication and marijuana possession.
-This incident mirrored her 2011 arrest in Culver, City, California and her 2014 arrest in Myrtle Beach, South Carolina.
+This incident mirrored her 2011 arrest in Culver City, California and her 2014 arrest in Myrtle Beach, South Carolina.
 Franklin's biological father, Rodney Allen Heard, died in July 2017.

+On August 23, 2022, Houston mayor Sylvester Turner declared December 2 as the City of Houston's Farrah Franklin Day.
+Later that year, she was also honored with the Presidential Lifetime Achievement Award in Houston.

-She currently lives in Atlanta, Georgia.
+Franklin currently lives in Atlanta, Georgia.